Consul General: China Committed to Equal Playing Field for Foreign Investors - Global Atlanta

-China will open its doors to foreign investors as it keeps on the path of global integration, regardless of disagreements with tother countries on how to govern international trade, the Chinese consul general in Houston said during a visit to Atlanta.
+China will open its doors to foreign investors as it keeps on the path of global integration, regardless of disagreements with other countries on how to govern international trade, the Chinese consul general in Houston said during a visit to Atlanta.

 Li Qiangmin underscored China’s commitment to the “international order” just a week after President Donald Trump opposed its bid to be recognized as a market economy at the World Trade Organization.